 We all know Wales has the A55 in the North and the M4 in the South and a lot of sheep in the middle.
 All I hear from event organisers is how do you get delegates from North Wales to attend conferences in Cardiff or vice versa.
 No one wants to spend hours on the A470 stuck behind a tractor or incur the costs of an overnight stay and the 2-3 days out of the office.

 Multi-Hub Link-Up between Two Venues

 This method is using a video conferencing as a way of linking up two or more venues.
-This is really useful when your audience is spread geographically over two distinct areas.
+This is really useful when your audience is spread geographically over a wide area.
 For example, you might have an office based in Llandudno and an office in Cardiff along with home workers in Aberystwyth and Swansea.

 Format – The event is held in two or more venues at the same time.
 Each venue has a camera set up so the speakers and delegates can be on screen when speaking or asking a question.
 Presenters at both venues can deliver presentations, answer questions from the audience and be viewed and listened to by all parties.

 This saves time, hassle and money for both the audience and presenters.

 All you need is a good internet connection.
 Drake AV can provide the equipment to run a live conference as well as employing video conference technology to deliver clear visual images and crisp quality sound to remote participants anywhere in the world.